tk3369/BinaryTraits.jl/docs/src/guide.md

 @implement CanFly by speed(_)::Float64
 ```

+When return type is not specified, it is default to `Any`.
+Return type is currently not validated so it could be used here
+just for documentation purpose.

 The underscore `_` is a special syntax where you can indicate which positional
 argument you want to pass an object to the function.
 The object is expected
 to have a type that is assigned to the Fly trait.

-When return type is not specified, it is default to `Any`.
-Return type is currently not validated so it could be used here
-just for documentation purpose.
+!!! note
+    The underscore may be placed at any argument position although it is
+    quite common to leave it as the first argument.

+!!! note
+    If you have multiple underscores, then the semantic is such that they
+    are all of the same type.
+For example, two ducks may exhibits a
+    `Playful` trait and a `play(_, _)` interface expects an implementation
+    of `play(::Duck, ::Duck)`.

+It is also possible to use the negative part of the trait e.g. `CannotFly`
+for interface specification.

 ### Implementing interface contracts